DdenBraver/cDFS/README.md

 * **Description**: A description for the Replication Group.
 Optional.
 * **FilenameToExclude**: An array of file names to exclude from replication.
 Optional.
 * **DirectoryNameToExclude**: An array of directory names to exclude from replication.
 Optional.
+* **DfsnPath**: The DFS Namespace Path to this Replication Group folder is mapped to.
+This does NOT create the Namespace folders, it only sets the name in the folder object.
+Optional.
 * **DomainName**: The AD domain the Replication Group should created in.
 Optional.

 ### cDFSRepGroupMembership